-We get a lot of people who can’t understand why we advocate the spaying of pregnant females, which subsequently aborts her kittens.
+We talk to a lot of people who can’t understand why we advocate the spaying of pregnant females, which subsequently aborts her kittens.
 To explain our stance on this, and many animal welfare organizations like ours, please keep reading.

 While it is certainly something we don’t like to do, the truth is that every Spring, the animal shelters, humane societies, and rescues are overloaded with kittens.
 The sad reality is that many have to be euthanized because there just aren’t enough homes for them all.
 Signs for Free Kittens will be posted all over the place, kittens will be given to anyone willing to take them, with little value being placed on their lives.
 Even worse, people get desperate and will dump kittens on the side of the road, left in dumpsters, drowned in creeks or just left to starve and die alone.
 We see it every Spring.
 We know it is happening.